What’s an Archive?

 Digitization Services (A short list)

-Pro8mm (We know others who have used their services and trust them.)
+Pro8mm – Burbank (We know others who have used their services and trust them.)

 Cruz Moore (Was local, now Kansas City, KS, we’ve used his VHS digitization services.
 He also does VHS, VHS-C, HI8 & Digital 8 Tapes, Mini DV Tapes, DVCam, BetaCam, DVDs, and MC-60 Audio Tapes.)

-BAVC Media (We know them and trust them.)
+BAVC Media – Oakland (We know them, have used them, and trust them.)

-Media Burn Archive (We know and trust them.
+Media Burn Archive – Chicago (We know and trust them.
 Video-centric.)

-EverPresent (We don’t know them, but they’ve been around for decades.)
+EverPresent – Several East Coast locations (We don’t know them, but they’ve been around for decades.
+Video-centric.)

-Digmypics Memory Box (We don’t know them, but may be worth a try.)
+Digmypics – Gilbert, AZ (We don’t know them, but may be worth a try.
+They scan home movies at a decent quality.)

 Educational Films/Videos on Home Movies